-Yes, it’s true that most of the “authorities,” medical websites and various blogs do recommend that you wear some kind of support for a few weeks to help "rest, protect and heal" your Tennis Elbow
+Yes, it’s true that most of the “authorities,” such as Doctors, consumer medical websites and Physical Therapists do recommend that you wear some kind of support pretty much all the time for a few weeks to help "rest, protect and heal" your Tennis Elbow.

-And, at first glance, it certainly seems like the right thing to do, (in a knee-jerk-reaction kind of way) but on closer inspection there are several reasons why those supports are not the way to help Tennis Elbow heal, (in most cases) and why they can actually hurt you instead.
+And, intuitively, it just sounds like the right thing to do – but on closer inspection there are several reasons why those supports are not the way to help you heal, (in most cases) and why they can actually end up slowing your recovery instead.

 (Links jump down the page to various sections of this article.)

-First of all, Tennis Elbow, (along with most other forms of "Tendonitis") is usually not the kind of injury that benefits from being bound up with some kind of restrictive "support" for days or weeks.
+Tennis and Golfer's Elbow, (along with most other Tendinopathies, which is a fancy name for chronic tendon injuries) are simply not the kinds of injuries that benefit from being bound up with some kind of restrictive "support" all day long.

 These "supports" don't actually support the healing of this kind of tendon injury!

-In other words, the cure doesn’t fit the "disease!"
-(Although it may feel better temporarily.)
+In other words, the "cure" doesn’t fit the "disease!"

-So, in case you’ve been wearing some kind of brace and have noticed that it feels a little better – make sure you ask yourself this question:
+So, if you’ve already been wearing a brace and have noticed it's been feeling a little better – make sure you ask yourself this question:

 Does that mean it’s actually healing?